aaronmalone/lapis/README.md

 LAPIS is a framework for incorporating computational steering in Java and MATLAB applications.
 It allows applications to expose variables through a REST interface so that the values of those variables can be retrieved and set at runtime by users or external processes.
 It also allows programmers to build networks of computationally-steered applications, each of which can be steered programmatically or manually through the REST interface exposed by each network node.
 LAPIS is designed to make it simple for engineers and scientists who do not have significant experience in computer programming to easily deploy a communication network for High Performance Computing applications.

+LAPIS is inspired by the dissertation of Harrison B. Smith at The Ohio State University which is funded by the National Science Foundation (NSF).

 ### LAPIS features overview

 This is a high-level overview of the features of the LAPIS framework.
 Each feature will be covered in more depth in the sections on using LAPIS in MATLAB and Java.